tangrams/tangram-tutorial/README.md

 1. Create a markdown file with the section content and place it in `src/Assets/markdown/`, following writing rules as specified in the 'markdown specifications' section of this readme.

-2. Place any yaml scene files you wish to use for an embedded Tangram Play within `src/Assets/tutorial-files/`.
+2. Place any YAML scene files you wish to use for an embedded Tangram Play within `src/Assets/tutorial-files/`.

 3. Go to `src/Components/content.js` and add the section details to the `content` variable.
 The order of the array represents the order in which the tutorial pages will render.
 For example: